 - Machine-based, Plant Floor Performance or Productivity Manufacturing Analytics on the other hand aggregates data from machines and machine operators and provides dashboards and monitoring solutions specifically to provide visibility into daily operations on the plant floor.

 The two are very different.
 In the first case, data is aggregated from a variety of different systems and inputs, usually, as a batch process, is rarely real-time, and isn’t particularly well-suited for troubleshooting or root cause analysis on the plant floor.
-Operations or enterprise manufacturing analytics data is housed in either an ERP (Enterprise Resource Planning), a Business Intelligence platform, or an MES/MOM (Manufacturing Execution System/Manufacturing Operations Management) and is primarily driven by historical data to produce specific reports mostly for business analysis.
+Operations or enterprise manufacturing analytics data is housed in either an ERP (Enterprise Resource Planning), a Business Intelligence platform, MES (Manufacturing Execution System), or MOM (Manufacturing Operations Management) and is primarily driven by historical data to produce specific reports mostly for business analysis.
 Most machine data that might be useful requires an edge server and little of it makes its way back to the floor for real-time adjustments.
 The data collected may or may not stored in an operations database or a historian.

 In the case of a product like SensrTrx, data is captured specifically to track machine, operator, and process performance, and is purpose-built for productivity and performance to be used in real-time or for trend analysis of events on the factory floor.
 It is primarily a data collection tool, a monitoring solution and for plant, dept or cell and machine-level intelligence.
 Data is gathered to help calculate availability (downtime), measure performance (throughput) and quality (scrap or yield) and in some cases condition monitoring (temperature, vibration, etc.)